se1exin/Cleanarr/README.md

 A simple UI to help find and delete duplicate and sample files from your Plex server.

-> Note: At this time only Plex Content Libraries are supported.
+> Note: At this time only Plex Content Libraries (TV/Movies) are supported.

-> **Important Note: A maximum of 50 results are shown at a time to avoid Plex timeouts**

 ## Plex Setup
 You need to check `Settings | Library | Allow media deletion` within your plex server’s settings